ideonate/cdsdashboards/README.md

 A Dashboard publishing solution for Data Science teams to share results with decision makers.

-Run a private on-premise or cloud-based JupyterHub with extensions to instantly publish notebooks as user-friendly interactive dashboards to share with non-technical colleagues.
+Run a private on-premise or cloud-based JupyterHub with extensions to instantly publish Jupyter notebooks or Streamlit apps as user-friendly interactive dashboards to share with non-technical colleagues.

 This open source package allows users to create interactive Jupyter notebooks that can be instantly and reliably published as secure interactive [Voila](https://voila.readthedocs.io/en/stable/) web apps.

 Any authorised JupyterHub user can view the dashboard.

 See [full documentation](https://cdsdashboards.readthedocs.io/en/stable/).

 ## How it works

-- Data scientist creates a Jupyter Notebook as normal
+- Data scientist creates a Jupyter Notebook as normal or uploads Streamlit Python files
 - Data scientist creates a new Dashboard to clone their Jupyter server
 - Other logged-in JupyterHub users see the dashboard in their list
 - Click to launch as a server, using OAuth to gain access